-C. difficile positive laboratory assay: An unformed/loose stool that tests positive for C. difficile toxin A and/or B, (includes molecular assays [PCR] and/or toxin assays)
+C. difficile positive laboratory assay: (1) An unformed/loose stool that tests positive for C. difficile toxin A and/or B. This includes molecular assays (PCR) and/or toxin assays; or (2) A toxin-producing C. difficile organism detected in an unformed/loose stool sample by culture or other laboratory means.